Associate Professor of French and Comparative Literature

 PhD Sorbonne Nouvelle-Paris III

 Nineteenth-century French Literature and culture, the novel, continental philosophy, literary theory, aesthetics, intellectual history, European cinema, existentialism

 414 Lattimore Hall

 Robert Doran teaches courses on nineteenth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, and Paris.
 He also teaches courses on continental philosophy and contemporary French thought.
-His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), twentieth-century intellectual history, and historical theory.
-He has two monographs in progress: The Theory of the Sublime from Longinus to Kant, is under review.
-His current book project is entitled Revolutionary Aesthetics: The Sublime in Nineteenth-Century France.
-He is also the editor of a forthcoming issue of Yale French Studies devoted to the late French anthropologist Claude Lévi-Strauss.
+His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), intellectual history, and historical theory.
+His first monograph, The Theory of the Sublime from Longinus to Kant, is under review.
+His current book project is entitled Revolutionary Aesthetics: The Sublime in Nineteenth-Century France; and The Ethics of Art.

 - The Ethics of Theory (London: Bloomsbury, forthcoming 2015).

 - The Theory of the Sublime from Longinus to Kant (Cambridge: Cambridge University Press, forthcoming 2015).

 - Edited, Philosophy of History After Hayden White (London: Bloomsbury, 2013).